Girish21/HTTP-Caching/README.md

 ### No cache

-This directive disables all the caching of client request or server response.
-Every request will hit the server and the full response is downloaded each and every time.
+This directive disables all the caching of client requests or server responses.
+Every request will hit the server and the full response is downloaded every time.

 ```js
 Cache-Control: no-store